Jayden Seales helps Sussex end 10-year wait for a top-flight Championship success

 The West Indies bowler took three wickets in the absence of Ollie Robinson and fellow quick Sean Hunt.

-Sussex registered their first Division One victory in a decade as they finished off Somerset on the final day of their Rothesay County Championship clash at Hove.
+Sussex registered their first Division One victory in a decade as they finished off Somerset on the final day of their Rothesay County Championship clash at Hove, whilst Warwickshire stunned Durham with a one-wicket victory.

 Having ended their long wait to reclaim a seat at the top table with last year’s Division Two title win, Sussex followed up last week’s draw against Worcestershire with an impressive 260-run success.